Handling Requests

 auto handler = new PathHandler();

-handler.addMapping("/users/:userId:ulong/settings/:setting", userSettingsHandler);
+handler.addMapping("/users/:userId:ulong/settings/:setting", &userSettingsHandler);

 Then in our userSettingsHandler we can retrieve the path parameters like so: